tylerharter/cs301-projects/fall18/p5/README.md

 # Project 4

 This project is for all you movie enthusiasts out there!
 This week, we will be looking at data set about ~1,000 most popular movies on IMDB in the last 10 years.
-Each movie in the dataset has information like cast, director, rating, genre, runtime, budget, etc.
+Each movie in the dataset has information like cast, director, rating, genre, runtime, revenue, etc.

 We will be working with **strings**, **loops**, **conditionals** and **command line arguments** in this project.